 - Pay Attention to Digital Signs – Digital Signage can be bright and flashy and in malls is typically used for advertising, but in an emergency Status Solutions turns those signs into a mass notification tool.
 Pay attention to them as you walk by.
 They can alert you to anything you may need to know in a crisis.

 - See Something Say Something Do Something – We all know the adage of “If you see something, say something,” but people are still hesitant to report suspicious behavior for fear of being wrong or they assume someone else will do so.
 We have to quit fearing being wrong.
 It’s worth the risk when it could save lives, and that life could be your own.
 Additionally, you must be willing to Do Something.
 In the event of an emergency, be willing to Run, Hide, Fight.
 Do whatever it takes to get yourself to safety.

 It feels good to see the stores and malls crowded again, but it feels even better to know we’re doing it safely.
 These are all simple things you can do to help keep yourself protected this holiday season and all year long.
 Being situationally aware is a key part of being a responsible citizen and it is the perfect gift to give yourself and your community.

 Status Solutions is your situational awareness expert.
 Whether you’re an individual or a business, we can help with our suite of monitoring, alerting, and preventing technologies.
 Have a safe and happy holiday season!

 About the Author

-Laura Hartman is a former English teacher.
-Currently she is a Marketing Specialist for Status Solutions in Westerville, Ohio, where she calls upon her years of experience in the classroom to aid the company’s mission of protecting the vulnerable and preventing violence in schools.
+Laura Hartman is a former middle school and high school English teacher.
+Currently, she is the Director of Community Engagement for Status Solutions in Westerville, Ohio, where she calls upon her years of experience in the classroom to aid the company’s mission of protecting the vulnerable and preventing violence in schools.